 The Playbarn at Greenfields, near Llanbryde, is the largest indoor play area in the north east of Scotland.
 Best for under 10’s in my opinion!

 Have a surf lesson (they will be wet anyway!)
-Suds’ Surf School will organise lessons, hire equipment and wetsuits and meet you at a convenient beach: Lossie, Roseisle and Sandend are all regular surfing locations.
+Suds’ Surf School will organise lessons, hire equipment and wetsuits at Sandend and New Wave Surf School operates predominantly from the East Beach in Lossie.
 Stand up paddleboards and body boards also available.
-10% discount on prices for guests at our cottages too.
+10% discount on prices with Suds for guests at our cottages too.
+There’s also Blue Coast and Cullen Sea School in… Cullen!

 Go horse riding!
 Imagine riding through the Forest on a crisp winter’s day.
 Or on the beach watching a summer sunset from the back of your horse.
 The Equus Equestrian Centre has horses of all sizes and capabilities.
 Complete beginners, both adults and children, are catered for as well as the more proficient riders.
 Located near Roseisle, Equus can organise treks down to the beach whilst Cranloch riding centre, a few miles east of Elgin treks through beautiful woodland and extensive farmland.
 Either can organise lessons.